neapsix/neapsix.github.io/content/posts/2022/20220724_Setting_Up_Bhyve_With_Ansible.md

 ### `bhyve` Setup with Ansible

-After implementing my basic setup in Ansible, I started working on the steps needed to run virtual machines with `bhyve`.
+After implementing my basic setup in Ansible, I started working on the setup to run virtual machines with `bhyve`.
 For this part, I followed the [From 0 to Bhyve on FreeBSD 13.1](https://klarasystems.com/articles/from-0-to-bhyve-on-freebsd-13-1/) guide that Jim Salter wrote for Klara Systems.

 I implemented the steps in the guide as a new Ansible playbook.